goharbor/harbor/src/ui_ng/lib/README.md

 All the related configurations are defined in the **HarborModuleConfig** interface.

 **1. config**
 The base configuration for the module.
 Mainly used to define the relevant endpoints of services which are in charge of retrieving data from backend APIs.
-It's a 'OpaqueToken' and defined by 'IServiceConfig' interface.
+It's a 'InjectionToken' and defined by 'IServiceConfig' interface.
 If **config** is not set, the default value will be used.
 ```
 export const DefaultServiceConfig: IServiceConfig = {
   systemInfoEndpoint: "/api/systeminfo",